SpannerProtocol/web-docs/docs/getting_started.md

 title: Getting Started
 ---

-We maintain a list of articles for new comers to understand our vision, roadmap and features.
+We maintain a list of articles about our vision, roadmap and features.
 If you have not read our [Medium blogs](https://spannerprotocol.medium.com/), then you are recommended to start there.

 ## What's Spanner's Vision and Strategy?
 Spanner seeks to make crypto and blockchain more accessible to everyone.
 We believe that in order for the entire crypto industry to flourish, the technology needs to be more accessible to mainstream users.
 [Solving the Contract Trilemma](https://spannerprotocol.medium.com/solving-the-contract-trilemma-33e493f56596) outlines how we've constructed and classified our problem statement so start there for a deeper understanding of our vision and mission.